pymupdf/PyMuPDF/demo/README.rst

-pixmap.py             use pixmap to create tiled copies of an image file removePass.py         create a decrypted copy of a PDF file sierpinski.py         create a Sierpinski carpet (fractal) fast with pixmaps spumoni.py            create the ReportLab drawing on page 26 with PyMuPDF text2pdf.py           convert a text file to PDF wavy-polygon.py       draw a regular polygon with curly borders
+pixmap.py             use pixmap to create tiled copies of an image file removePass.py         create a decrypted copy of a PDF file sierpinski.py         create a Sierpinski carpet (fractal) fast with pixmaps splitter.py           split a PDF into its pages (1 PDF per page) spumoni.py            create the ReportLab drawing on page 26 with PyMuPDF text2pdf.py           convert a text file to PDF wavy-polygon.py       draw a regular polygon with curly borders